History of High Street Surgery Practice

 Dr Lyndsey McConnell moved to Kinlochleven practice in April 2011.
 Lyndsey made a great contribution to our practice over five years.
 She set up a very efficient and high quality diabetic care system which continues today.
 Lyndsey was highly organised and her cheerful disposition was a source of great laughter in our staff room.
 She wishes to persue further studies and a degree course in diabetic care.
 We thank Lyndsey for her valuable contribution to our practice and wish her all the best for the future.

 Dr Leslie McGlynn joined us as a new partner in April 2011.
 Leslie while undergoing GP training had already worked in the Belford Hospital and Craig Nevis Surgery.
 She then worked as a salaried doctor with us for a year before joining as a partner.
 Leslie has taken over the role of clinical lead for Diabetic Care in our practice and is studying a Diabetes Management BA in Health Studies in the UHI

 Dr Moira Tregaskis retired in Nov 2015 and we thank her for her great contribution to our practice especially women's health and family planning.
 Over many years she looked after our Glen Mor patients, the Belford Family Planning Clinic and regularly went to Mallaig.
 Also Moira helped many patients with psycho sexual counselling.
 We wish Moira a long and happy retirement.

-Thus the succession of the present High Street Practice/Glen Mor Practice continues into the next millennium and wishes to continue to provide a high standard of medical care, encouraged by the example of our forebears.
+Thus the succession of the present High Street Practice/Glen Mor Practice continues to provide a high standard of medical care, encouraged by the example of our forebears.